 In the Keystone State and elsewhere in the United States, probable cause is the key issue in the arrest process, even in DUI stops.
 The police need probable cause to make an arrest.
 But what is probable cause and when do police have it during a DUI stop in Pennsylvania?
-For more information on this subject, please continue reading, then contact an experienced Pittsburgh first DUI lawyer today.
+To learn more, read this blog and speak with a seasoned Pittsburgh first DUI lawyer from our legal team today.

 What constitutes probable cause in Pennsylvania?

-To establish probable cause, police officers must have the ability to point to objective circumstances leading them to believe that a suspect committed a crime.
-A police officer can’t establish probable cause by claiming intuition or “hunches.”
+For law enforcement to establish probable cause, they are required to show objective circumstances that lead them to suspect an individual of committing a crime.
+Intuition is not a valid reason to search a person or their vehicle.
 That said, judges, not law enforcement, have the final say on whether or not probable cause exists.
 In spite of a police officer’s sincerity, the judge may examine that same information and disagree, thus deciding that probable cause does or did not exist.

 Please keep in mind that probable cause may have existed at the time of an arrest even if the defendant didn’t actually violate the law.
 You see, an arrest is valid so long as officers predicate it on probable cause, even if the arrested person is innocent.